-- Unplanned expansion of corporate houses during boom period and loan taken at low rates later being serviced at high rates, therefore, resulting into NPAs.
+- Unplanned expansion of corporate houses during the boom period and loan taken at low rates later being serviced at high rates, therefore, resulting in NPAs.

 - Due to mal-administration by the corporates, for example, willful defaulters.

 - Severe competition in any particular market segment.
-For example Telecom sector in India.
+For example the Telecom sector in India.

 - Delay in land acquisition due to social, political, cultural and environmental reasons.

 - A bad lending practice which is a non-transparent way of giving loans.

 - Due to natural reasons such as floods, droughts, disease outbreak, earthquakes, tsunami etc.

 - Cheap import due to dumping leads to business loss of domestic companies.
 For example the Steel sector in India.

 What is the impact of NPAs?

 - Lenders suffer a lowering of profit margins.